frontloss/LLM_portfolio/README.md

-# Awesome LLM Projects
+# LLM Portfolio

-Welcome to the "Awesome LLM Projects" repository!
+Welcome to the "LLM Portfolio" repository!
 This is a curated collection of projects, resources, and tools related to Large Language Models (LLM).
 If you're interested in the fascinating world of large language models like GPT-x, LLaMA, Mistral and more, you've come to the right place.

 ## Table of Contents